shiina4119/cv-maker/README.md

 # CV Maker

-Built using React, with styling provided by react-bootstrap.
+Built using React and Vite, with styling provided by react-bootstrap.

 ### To run locally: